bokkypoobah/TheDAOETCDrains/README.md

 ## Summary

-There are some planned movements of ETCs within the following The DAO split proposals on the Ethereum Classic blockchain by the Baddies and other unknown actors:
+There are some potential upcoming movements of ETCs within the following The DAO split proposals on the Ethereum Classic blockchain by the Baddies and other unknown actors:

 * \[Baddies] Proposal #59
     * Sub proposal #10: 3,642,408 ETC (~ 8.7 million USD), voting deadline was Thu, 21 Jul 2016 03:34:56 GMT.